electric-sql/electric/docs/reference/roadmap.md

 ### DDLX rules

-The SQL syntax you see documented on <DocPageLink path="api/ddlx" /> is not fully implemented yet.
-Neither are permissions, roles, validation or local SQLite commands.
+The DDLX rules for permissions, roles, validation or local SQLite commands documented on <DocPageLink path="api/ddlx" /> are not fully implemented yet.
 DDLX support is currently limited to electrifying tables using the `ENABLE ELECTRIC` syntax extension:

 ```sql
 ALTER TABLE items ENABLE ELECTRIC;